Michael Christopher Woodford: Biography

 Woodford was born in Staffordshire, but moved from Lichfield to Liverpool with his mother when he was seven after his parents divorced.
 Woodford attended King David High School, Liverpool.

 According to the Olympus website, Woodford, a graduate of Millbank College of Commerce, joined KeyMed, a UK medical-equipment unit of Olympus, in 1981.

+By 1986 his concern that identifiable road casualty risks should be recognised and responded to was accepted the Department of Transport.

 In 2008, Woodford became executive managing director of Olympus Europa Holding GmbH.
 Woodford had originally flown to Tokyo to submit his resignation after Olympus purchased Gyrus, a move that would have normally been under Woodford's direct authority but instead had been arranged directly by Tsuyoshi Kikukawa, the then-chairman, president, and CEO of Olympus.
 Kikukawa instead made Woodford head of all of Olympus's Europe operations and gave him a seat on the board of directors.

 In February 2011, due to substantial growth in the European businesses, Woodford was promoted to company president, while Kikukawa stayed on as chairman and CEO.
 It was reported that Woodford clashed with Kikukawa after the independent magazine Facta began investigating some of Olympus's questionable acquisitions, which eventually compelled Kikukawa to give up his title as CEO.

 On 30 September 2011, Woodford was appointed chief executive officer of Olympus Corporation, after 30 years of working for the group, while Kikukawa remained as chairman of the board.
 He was the first non-Japanese person to be appointed as the company's CEO, making Olympus one of the few Japanese companies to be headed by a foreign businessman (others include Sony, Nissan Motors and Mazda).
 As the top executive officer in the company, Woodford would have been responsible for selecting his management team.
 At the time of Woodford's appointment, he was regarded as an unlikely choice.
 Reuters reports there were rumours that he only got the job because he would be "easy to control"; some Japanese observers saw Woodford, who speaks no Japanese, as the chairman Kikukawa's new pet.
 An article in Facta underlined the sceptics' views, saying "The fact that the company picked a bottom-ranking foreign executive director with virtually no significant responsibilities from amongst a total pool of 25 potential candidates, including the vice-president who was responsible for medical instruments ... set tongues a-wagging."

 Woodford himself was soon to realise that his appointment to CEO was in name only.